 This course prepares students to understand the distributions and determinants of disease, disabilities and death in human populations using an ecological model; the characteristics and dynamics of human populations; and the natural history of disease and biological basis of health.

 This course prepares students to understand concepts and methods of social and behavioral sciences relevant to the assessment of public health and design of strategies and interventions at a population level.

 This course introduces philosophies, principles and methods for promoting health, and addresses the development of effective health promotion and health education programs.
 Health educator competencies and program tools will be applied to course content.

 This course presents the theoretical underpinnings required for evidence-based practice in public health.
 It provides the knowledge and skills necessary to participate in public health research, collaborate on public health program evaluation, and apply evidence-based practice principles to population health.

 Online and at practicum site in student’s location.
 This course provides students an opportunity to demonstrate the practical knowledge and skills, acquired through their course of study, that are required for professional practice in public health.
 In addition to an online reflection journal and discussion board, each student participates in a practicum with a faculty-approved preceptor and site.
 The practicum site will be a public health agency, such as a local or state public health agency, or local, state, national or international nongovernmental agency or organization.

-The capstone is a required 0.5 credit course and is a core element of the Master of Public Health (MPH) Program at Elmhurst College.
-Following the completion of all required courses and the public health practicum, the capstone course provides students the opportunity to integrate and apply newly acquired knowledge and skills to a public health problem/situation identified and addressed/explored during MPH 570 Public Health Practicum.
+The capstone is a required .50 credit course and is a core element of the Master of Public Health (MPH) Program at Elmhurst University.
+Following the completion of all required courses, the capstone course provides students the opportunity to integrate and apply newly acquired knowledge and skills to a public health problem/situation identified and addressed/explored during MPH 570 Public Health Practicum.

 Prerequisites: MPH core courses, including MPH 560 Research and Evidence-Based Practice in Public Health and MPH 570 Practicum; permission of program director required for registration.